gicait/DL-for-satellite-image-analysis/README.md

 Pre-requisites for this course are as follows,

-  * Basics of Python programing with Numpy
+  * Basics of Python programing with Numpy (numerical computing stuff)
   * Understanding with linear algebra and other basic mathematics is a plus here

 ## Acknowledgements